Normal Saline 0.9 Sodium Chloride

 Q: What is the difference between normal saline and sterile water?

 A: Normal saline contains 0.9% sodium chloride, making it isotonic with body fluids.
-Sterile water, on the other hand, contains no solutes and is hypotonic.
+So naturally, sterile water, on the other hand, contains no solutes and is hypotonic.
 Sterile water should never be administered intravenously on its own, as it can cause red blood cells to burst.

 Q: Can normal saline be used for all age groups?